Progress report for GNC19-274

 Through our project, we collected water samples from six farms across the Wisconsin Central Sands.
 Located in the central region of the state, this area is faced with an array of challenges due to geography, hydrology, and economic sectors in the region.
 As an area characterized by its sandy soil and shallow water table, agricultural fields in the region are highly susceptible to nitrate leaching.
 Considering that many in the community receive their drinking water from private wells testing well above the EPA threshold of 10 ppm of Nitrate, this is especially concerning.
 Our research project has highlighted both the severity of N contamination in irrigation water across the region, while also illustrating the wide spatial variability in N levels and minimal temporal variability.
 Using this information, growers can determine how frequently they need to test the N levels in their water.
 Additionally, growers may use our findings to begin accounting for the N already present in their irrigation water, when determining how much N to apply to crops during the field season.
 By taking this approach, growers could substantially reduce the amount of N being applied to the landscape, preventing further groundwater contamination.

 By conducting research on farms across the Wisconsin Central Sands, we had the chance to interact directly with farmers and growers in the area, and as a result, became more aware of the barriers they face in relation to nitrogen management.
 For instance, during presentations we received feedback from growers about the perceived uncertainty surrounding the crediting of nitrate in irrigation water.
 We also learned that some farmers don't consider groundwater quality to be much of a concern, while others have already been implementing improved management practices for years.
 As a result, this information has helped us improve our science communication on the topic, as well as actively seek out input from growers in the area.
+A survey sent to growers in the region as part of a related project has highlighted that growers consider the risk of reducing crop yield, unclear benefit of crediting, and lack of information to be the largest barriers to crediting nitrate in irrigation water.
 Additionally, through our widespread sampling of irrigation water, we have a better understanding of the nitrate concentration in irrigation water and how it varies across space and time.
 Specifically, our results indicate that N levels vary minimally within a growing season, or from year to year, but there is substantial variability from farm to farm, and even among fields within the same farm.
 This information will allow growers and educators to improve N crediting recommendations.